 Both responses are understandable.
-Both are wrong.
+Neither is enough.

 The National Firm Playbook